 Day 1 – Whangarei

-So you’ve just arrived in Auckland and collected your car, now it’s time to let the adventure begin.
-Since you presumably just got off a flight, we don’t want you to drive too far in day 1.
+So you’ve just arrived in Auckland and collected your car.
+Now it’s time for the adventure begin.
+Since you presumably just got off a flight, we don’t want you to drive too far on day 1.

 Head North towards Cape Reinga, stopping in at one of the east coast beach towns on the way.
 Choose from Whangarei Heads, Mangawhai Heads or anywhere in between.
 These beach towns are known for having a laid-back atmosphere, beautiful beaches and an abundance of hiking trails.